Chapter 15.25

 4. Vinyl graphics applied to wood or metal may be permitted.

-5. Free standing signs mounted to a pole or poles may be permitted; provided, that the face of the sign does not exceed 12 square feet and the height does not exceed 12 feet.
+5. Freestanding signs mounted to a pole or poles may be permitted; provided, that the face of the sign does not exceed 12 square feet and the height does not exceed eight feet.

-6. All illumination must be downward facing and shielded in accordance with dark skies principles; provided, that:
+6. All illumination must be downward facing and shielded in accordance with dark skies principles.

-2. In the commercial and light industrial zones one sign not to exceed eight square feet may be hung perpendicular to the building facade over each building entrance; provided, that the bracket conforms to the requirements of the International Building Code and related codes as adopted by the city of Roslyn; provided, that:
+4. Signs up to eight square feet may be hung perpendicular to the building facade over each building entrance; provided, that the bracket conforms to the requirements of the International Building Code and related codes as adopted by the city of Roslyn; and provided, that the brackets shall be screwed into the mortar in brick or sandstone buildings whenever practicable.

 a.
-A right-of-way use or special use permit, or similar approval is obtained from the city;
+A right-of-way use or special use permit or similar approval shall be obtained from the city;

 b.
 The sign may only be displayed during business hours;